Jayz71189/Capstone-Project/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "startDate": "startDate cannot be in the past", "endDate": "endDate cannot be on or before startDate" }
+        "quantity": "quantity cannot exceed the requested quantity" }
     }
     ```

-- Error response: Couldn't find a Spot with the specified id
+- Error response: Couldn't find a Purchase with the specified id

   - Status Code: 404
   - Headers: